Skip to content

 Split.js / Split-Gridvanilla (agnostic)⚠️ ships CSS❌ no separator/keyboard a11y❌ Split.js v1.6.5 (4y), Split-Grid v1.0.11 (5y, inactive)N-panelThe only framework-agnostic engines — but stale, no a11y, and you write the per-framework wrapper.
 No maintained web-component splitter exists.

-These libraries are good — on its home framework each is a reasonable pick, and Rozie does not claim to out-feature react-resizable-panels on React or splitpanes on Vue.
-The wedge is consistency, coverage, and an accessibility floor that's the same everywhere: there is no split-pane component that spans all six frameworks with the same API.
-Even the popular React model (react-resizable-panels) is reproduced framework-by-framework through separate ports (paneforge, solid-resizable-panels).
-Lit / web components have no maintained splitter at all.
-Rozie gives all six the same idiomatic <Resizable> from one definition — with the WAI-ARIA window-splitter keyboard pattern wired in on every target, which several incumbents (angular-split, the vanilla engines, re-resizable) still lack.
+On its home framework each of these is a solid pick.
+The case for Rozie is consistency, coverage, and an accessibility floor that is the same everywhere: no split-pane component spans every framework with the same API.
+Even the popular React model (react-resizable-panels) is reproduced framework-by-framework through separate ports (paneforge, solid-resizable-panels), and Lit / web components have no maintained splitter at all. @rozie-ui/resizable gives them all the same <Resizable>, with the WAI-ARIA window-splitter keyboard pattern wired in on every target; several incumbents (the vanilla engines, re-resizable) still lack keyboard resize entirely, and angular-split implements it on role="slider" gutters rather than the separator pattern.

 @rozie-ui/resizable deliberately scopes v1 to two panels and one number.
 The first panel's percent is size (the sole model: true prop); the second takes the remainder via CSS (flex: 1 1 0).
-There is no panel array, no measured-pixel state, and no echo guard — which is what keeps it fully controlled and two-way bound on all six frameworks, and is why the Angular output is a clean ControlValueAccessor (a splitter position is a form-controllable value).
+There is no panel array, no measured-pixel state, and no echo guard, which is what keeps it fully controlled and two-way bound, and is why the Angular output is a clean ControlValueAccessor (a splitter position is a form-controllable value).
 Nested splitters compose (a Resizable inside a panel), but a single N-panel group is not modeled.
-The trade is explicit: cross-framework parity, a uniform keyboard/ARIA floor, and zero draft state — in exchange for feature depth.
+The trade is explicit: cross-framework parity, a uniform keyboard/ARIA floor, and zero draft state, in exchange for feature depth.
 See What Rozie defers.

 Native pointer capture, no document listeners

-The drag uses Pointer Events with setPointerCapture on the handle, so pointermove / pointerup keep firing on the handle through the entire gesture — even when the cursor races past it — with no document-level mousemove listeners to attach and tear down, and no lost-pointer dead zones.
+The drag uses Pointer Events with setPointerCapture on the handle, so pointermove / pointerup keep firing on the handle through the entire gesture (even when the cursor races past it), with no document-level mousemove listeners to attach and tear down, and no lost-pointer dead zones.
 Each move converts the pointer coordinate into a first-panel percent off the container rect and clamps it to [min, max]; the panels are positioned purely by one CSS custom property (--rozie-resizable-size).
-The result is identical on all six targets, including inside Lit's shadow root (getBoundingClientRect reaches the container there too).
+The result is identical everywhere, including inside Lit's shadow root (getBoundingClientRect reaches the container there too).

 Feature matrix